Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 Prefix-LM Masking#

-PaliGemma first unifies the understanding of the image and the input text prompt (prefix, i.e., task instructions about the image); then, it generates the answer (suffix text) word by word based on this understanding, just like writing an essay.
+PaliGemma first unifies the understanding of the image and the input text prompt (prefix, i.e., task instructions about the image); then, it generates the answer (suffix text) word by word in an autoregressive manner based on this understanding.

 LLM Decoder#

-The workflow of the LLM itself is illustrated in the following diagram (from the blog of groundlight.ai):
+The workflow of the LLM itself is illustrated in the following figure (from the blog of groundlight.ai):

-The following is the workflow of the VLM, where the Preprocessor includes both the tokenizer and the image processor.
+The workflow of the VLM is as follows, with the Preprocessor including the tokenizer and image processor:

 class PaliGemmaForConditionalGeneration(nn.Module):